LearnersGuild/curriculum-app/phases/3/README.md

 - How to use Git and GitHub on a team
 - How to render dynamically generated HTML

-_For more detail on the skills you'll learn in Phase 3 checkout [Phase 3 Skills](./skills.md).
-Also checkout the skills listed in each module._

 ## Goal Library

 In Phase 3, you'll work on goals from the goal library.
 Most of the goals are pairing goals, with a couple solo goals mixed in.